-Of course, as one might predict from the preceding, Experiment 6 succeeded, completing a 260step proof with retention of clause (5977), requiring 80 CPU-seconds.
+Of course, as one might predict from the preceding, Experiment 6 succeeded, completing a 260-step proof with retention of clause (5977), a proof of level 45, requiring 80 CPU-seconds.
+Almost immediately, the dual was proved, with a proof of length 284 and level 45.
+No subproof relationship holds between the two proofs.